 - To attract and retain great future employees after the hybrid benefit cuts, schools and state agencies will likely have to raise wages for the college-educated employees whose salaries and benefits already trail comparable workers in the private sector.

-- After elimination of early retirement options and reductions in pensions, many long-service employees will likely retire five to 10 years later, increasing the average salaries of school districts and state government.
+- After the elimination of early retirement options and reductions in pensions, many long-service employees will likely retire five to 10 years later, increasing the average salaries of school districts and state government.

 - The cuts in retirement benefits will likely exacerbate an emerging teacher shortage in Pennsylvania.
 A new study finds that teacher pay in Pennsylvania already trails pay for comparable private employees by 10-15 percent.